CodeLyo-ko/CodeLyo-ko/README.md

 - Hi, I’m @CodeLyo-ko
 - Non-binary with they/them pronouns
-- Learning c, python, sql, html, css, javascript
+- Learning c, python, java, sql, html, css, javascript

 <!---
 CodeLyo-ko/CodeLyo-ko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.